jAniceto/programming-notes/crontab.md

 # Linux Crontab

-To view currently active crontab entries: `$ sudo crontab -1`
+To view currently active crontab entries: `$ sudo crontab -l`

 To enter the edit the crontab enter the following command in the terminal: `$ sudo crontab -e`